matpri/EPLANopt/README.md

 - Aalborg University for developing the EnergyPLAN software.

-For any questions or concerns, please visit our Eurac Research website https://www.eurac.edu/it/people/matteo-giacomo-prina.
+For any questions or concerns, please visit our [Eurac Research website](https://www.eurac.edu/it/people/matteo-giacomo-prina).